Supermac30/CTF-Stuff/Mystery Twister/AutokeyCipher.md

-# Autokey ciphers
+# Autokey Ciphers

-# problem statement
+# Problem Statement
 https://www.mysterytwisterc3.org/images/challenges/mtc3-cli-02-autokey-en.pdf

 Essentially, the objective is to decode the ciphered text CLWYSXGHAXASPVVHRFQFFDRKMVKOVYY knowing that one of the words in the plaintext is hello

-# how to solve this problem
+# Solving The Problem